PHOTOGRAPHIC GREEN SPACES®️

 A NEW MOVEMENT

-The benefits and restorative effect from exposure to nature has been studied for decades, but in the last 10 years new technology has allowed for more sophisticated, real-time measurements.
-Those benefits have been widely studied and replicated in research laboratories and field studies across the world in countries like:
+The benefits and restorative effect from exposure to nature have been widely studied and replicated in research laboratories and field studies across the world for decades.
+But in the last 10 years new technology has allowed for more sophisticated, real-time measurements, rapidly expanding the field.

-Involved are scientists and faculty from top universities such as Harvard, Stanford, Georgetown, Brown, University of California, Berkeley, and University of Michigan.
+By scientists and faculty from top universities: Harvard, Cambridge, Yale, Stanford, Georgetown, Brown, University of California-Berkeley, and University of Michigan

 “Look deep into nature, and then you will understand everything better.” - Albert Einstein

 In 2008, humans became an urban species.
-More people on earth now live in cities than not. - UN’s World Health Organization
+More people on earth now live in cities than not. - UN World Health Organization

-Urbanization is increasing, as are its associated, stress-related diseases and mental disorders.
-Add the rise of technology and more screen time - too much of which is shown to literally change brain chemistry, and you have “indoor-itis,” which then can cause “nature deficit disorder.”
+Urbanization is increasing, as are its associated stress-related diseases and mental disorders.
+Add the rise of technology and more screen time - too much of which is shown to literally change brain chemistry, and you have wide-spread mental health challenges, and “indoor-itis,” which then can cause “nature deficit disorder.”

 “Through our evolution, we’ve spent 99.9% of our time in nature.
 Every day we’re either comforted or discomforted by our surroundings, by how synchronized we are with nature.” — Yoshifumi Miyazaki, Ph.D.
 Lead scientist in Japan’s medically sanctioned, government-funded, multimillion-dollar Forest Bathing program.

-Over 217 million days of work are lost annually from mental illness-related productivity decline and substance abuse disorders (often self-medicating a mental illness)
+Over 217 million days of work in the US are lost annually from mental illness-related productivity decline and substance abuse disorders

 STUDIES SHOW PHOTOGRAPHS OF NATURE: